pachyderm/docs/content/latest/reference/pachctl/pachctl_put_file.md

----
-# metadata #
-title:  pachctl put file
+## pachctl put file

-description: "Put a file into the filesystem.
-This command supports a number of ways to insert data into PFS."
+Put a file into the filesystem.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - put
-cliGlossary:  p
----

 ### Synopsis